kresschaan/reqres-web-application/README.md

 1. Clone or download the project from the Github repository (The frontend and backend code are contained in a single folder).
 2. Open the terminal window.
 3. Navigate to the frontend directory on the terminal.
-4. Install dependencies using npm install or yarn install on the frontend folder or directory.
+4. Install dependencies using <code>npm install</code> or yarn install on the frontend folder or directory.
-5. Type and run the command npm run dev in the terminal.
+5. Type and run the command <code>npm run dev</code> in the terminal.

 Backend

 1. Clone or download the project from the Github repository (The frontend and backend code are contained in a single folder).
 2. Open the terminal window.
 3. Navigate to the backend directory on the terminal.
-4. Install dependencies using npm install or yarn install on the backend folder or directory.
+4. Install dependencies using <code>npm install</code> or yarn install on the backend folder or directory.
-5. Type and run the command npm start in the terminal.
+5. Type and run the command <code>npm start</code> in the terminal.

 ### Testing